alexey-petrusevich/CS_4500_Assignment_1/part2/README.md

-Object class is implemented by both String and Array
+Object class is implemented by Array

 We created a few different example functions that could be utilized within our class We started off with this list and eventually kept adding as we saw fit